EdwardArnold23/CU_Financial_Health_App/README.md

 # Credit Union Financial Health App

 ## Background
 My fintech consulting firm has built this tool to aid this large credit union's members evaluate their financial health.
 Members are able to assess their monthly budgets and then forecast a reasonably effective retirement plan based on their current holdings of cryptocurrencies, stocks, and bonds.
+All the analysis was conducted in the financial-planner-checkpoint.ipynb.

 **Please read the below instructions prior to running the financial-planner-checkpoint.ipynb**.